Luftare/shadow/README.md

 - remote players receive damage upon click on them
 - clients remove dead opponents
 - player cannot move to a cell if there's an opponent
+- frags are notified to all players
+- number of players is notified

 ### Gameplay